 5. I'm being harassed by someone who is not a Northwestern employee, but who comes on Northwestern's campus to conduct business.
 Is there anything I can do?

 Anyone who witnesses inappropriate comments or conduct, even if it is directed at someone else, can still feel uncomfortable and is encouraged to report it.
 Moreover, under Northwestern's Policy on Sexual Misconduct, all faculty and staff who become aware of sexual misconduct are required to report it to one of the Title IX Coordinators.
-If you witness conduct that you believe might be sexual harassment, please contact one of the individuals listed under Where To Get Advice And Help.
+If you witness conduct that you believe might be sexual harassment, please contact one of the individuals listed under Where to get Help.
 If you are a faculty member or a supervisor, you are obligated to seek advice and help if you witness conduct that may violate the University's harassment policies.

 8. What is the University's policy regarding romantic relationships among students, faculty, and/or staff?Guidelines on such relationships can be found in the University's Policy on Consensual Romantic or Sexual Relationships Between Faculty, Staff and Students.
 In addition to these policies, other schools and departments may have more stringent requirements regarding relationships between students and individuals in supervisory or authority positions.
 For additional information, please contact the Sexual Harassment Prevention Office, the Office of the Provost, Human Resources, your respective Dean's Office, or the Dean of Students.